 Chair of the Board of TrusteesxRebecca JarvisChair of the Board of Trustees

-I have over 15 years experience of working in health and social care.
-Much of this has been leading large scale transformational change projects and programmes but I also worked for four years as a Strategic Commissioning Manager for Older People’s services in Bromley, working jointly across the Council and the then Primary Care Trust (PCT).
+I also worked for four years as a Strategic Commissioning Manager for Older People’s services in Bromley, working jointly across the Council and the then Primary Care Trust (PCT).
 I was responsible for commissioning a range of services including some from Bromley MindCare.

 In these roles, I have developed a broad overview of the health and social care system, leadership skills, and the ability to engage a wide range of stakeholders including clinicians, strategic leaders, patients, service users and their carers.